johnietre/commands/README.md

 # math
 - A math expression evaluator
 # meyerson
-- A simple web-based process manager
+- A simple web-based process manager (with a simple CLI implementation as well)
 # nuid
 - Hasher, encoder, and UUID generator
 # pmdr